People who need specific types of care may be put in special care units.

 A flexible catheter inserted into a vein (a central intravenous line) in the neck, upper chest, or upper thigh is used to give people drugs, fluids, and sometimes nutrients.

 Ventilators Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
-Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more to help people with breathing and defibrillators Restoring normal rhythm Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more to restore heart rhythm to normal are available.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more to help people with breathing and defibrillators Cardioversion-Defibrillation There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more to restore heart rhythm to normal are available.

 Because people in these units require more care than usual, more staff members are available to provide care.
 Visiting hours and rules for visitors are more restrictive in these units.